Zeyun-Deng/Zeyun-Deng.github.io/_tabs/about.md

 order: 0
 ---

+## About Zeyun Deng
+**MPhil Candidate in Urban Governance & Design**
+*The Hong Kong University of Science and Technology (Guangzhou)* | Urban Governance & Design Thrust, Society Hub

+I'm Zeyun Deng, exploring **next-generation AI for urban science** at HKUST(GZ).
+My current research focuses on computational policy analysis and AI-enhanced urban resilience strategies, mainly focusing on planning document intelligence with large language models(LLMs) and knowledge graphs(KGs).
+I also had experience in spatial computing (ArcGIS/GEE/ResNet) and AI generative urban design (Stable Diffusion/GANs).

+As a dual National Scholarship recipient (2021, 2023) and winner of international urban design competitions (WUPENiCITY/Yuanye Cup), I actively bridge academia and practice.
+My work has been presented at ACSP2024 (Association of Collegiate Schools of Planning 2024 Conference) and exhibited at the 9th Shenzhen-Hong Kong Bi-City Biennale, while also engaging the public through [Bilibili](https://space.bilibili.com/34034241) and [Xiaohongshu](https://www.xiaohongshu.com/user/profile/5d412aec00000000110288e8).
+I also maintain student memberships in the Architectural Society of China and the ACM China Council SIGSPATIAL Chapter, driving innovation at the intersection of urban planning and AI.

 ### Education

 - [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) （[香港科技大学（广州）](https://www.hkust-gz.edu.cn/zh/?variant=zh-cn)）, China _(Aug.
 2024 - Current)_